Mechsoft-Limited/iniswap-document/products/prediction/prediction-faq.md

 ### What are you using for your price feed?

-iniswap uses two sources for our price feeds.
+Iniswap uses two sources for our price feeds.
 They each have their own purpose within the prediction market:

 #### ChainLink Oracle